sedrik1/kauppa/README.md

 ## Installing and setting up

 Run `npm install` to install the necessary files for the app to work.
 This app uses a MongoDB database via cloud, so you will need to set up an account and a whitelisted IP address on https://www.mongodb.com/.
-Replace the three following words inside the angle brackets with your corresponding ones.
+Replace the three following words inside the grave accents with your corresponding ones.
 The line of code is located in backend/app.js.

 mongoose
   .connect(
-    'mongodb+srv://<username>:<password>@cluster0-fpifk.mongodb.net/<database>?retryWrites=true',
+    'mongodb+srv://`username`:`password`@cluster0-fpifk.mongodb.net/`database`?retryWrites=true',
     { useNewUrlParser: true }
   )